Student Judicial Board

 The Complainant does not need to be the alleged victim.
 Specifically, Judicial Board hears complaints brought by members of the Reed community concerning alleged violations of the honor principle as well as college policies, rules, guidelines, and/or contracts by students.
 The Judicial Board acts as a fact-finding body that establishes, on a standard of more likely than not (preponderance of evidence), the sequence of events in question.

 The Judicial Board then determines what events in question constitute violations and recommends sanctions appropriate to the circumstances of the case.
-The Judicial Board’s findings and recommendations are then submitted to the President of the College or their designee.
+The Judicial Board’s findings and recommendations are then submitted to the Vice President for Student Life or their designee.
 As the final authority in judicial matters at Reed, the President or designee then decides whether to accept or alter the Judicial Board’s recommendations.

 Composition and Training

 The Judicial Board consists of twelve full-time students who have never been found guilty of a violation under the process of the Student Judicial Board Code and who are in good academic standing.
 The Student Senate appoints members to Judicial Board as needed—typically once per semester with a term of one year.